 - A copy of the passport of your spouse.

 You are still required to submit all the relevant supporting documentation.
 This includes copies of your confirmed flights and accommodations in Europe.
 In addition, your spouse must sign your Schengen Visa application.

 If you are the partner of a UK national, but you also hold an EEA/EU Family Residential Card, you do not need to apply for a Europe Visa.

 How to apply for a Schengen Visa from the UK?

 ILR holders who have stayed in the country for at least three months can apply for a Schengen Visa for UK residents.

-If this is your case, to get your Schengen Visa from the UK, you need to submit the following documentation:
+If this is your case, to get your Schengen Visa from the UK, you need to book an appointment with the relevant consulate or embassy in London and will be required to submit the following documentation: